deanwilson/unixdaemon-puppet_facts/README.md

 A collection of my facter facts that don't fit better in more specific repos

+ansible_facts :: Returns a data structure containing all the Ansible facts from the localhost.
+Very basic implementation.

 yumplugins :: Returns a data structure detailing the yum plugins present, enabled and disabled on the system.
 Requires facter2 and uses the structured fact support.

 ulimit :: Returns a data structure containing ulimit values for the currently running process.